Writer, analyst, podcaster, Spurs fan. Three out of four is not bad. If there is a data angle, I will find it.

 As you can see it is the Old Trafford outfit that has the best average finishing position in Premier League history, and this can largely be explained by the 13 titles that were won under the leadership of Sir Alex Ferguson.

-With an average finish of 2.45, they are more than one and a half positions better than Arsenal and with the North Londoners being one of three clubs that sit between fourth and fifth in terms of average finishes, the moniker of best of the rest is certainly up for grabs.
+With an average finish of 3.00, they are just under one position better off than Arsenal and with the North Londoners being one of three clubs that sit within a position of each other in terms of average finishes, the moniker of best of the rest is certainly up for grabs.

 Old Trafford's Dominance: Sir Alex Ferguson's Legacy and the Race for 'Best of the Rest

-Because even Tottenham have had regular dalliances in the Champions League in recent times, their first 10 years in the Premier League were a decade to forget and only since the arrival of ENIC, have bottom-half finishes been a thing of the past.
+Because even Tottenham have had regular dalliances in the Champions League in recent times, their first 10 years in the Premier League were a decade to forget and their average would not have been helped by the abysmal 17th place finish that was recorded at the end of the 2024/25 season.

 Top 5 Struggle: Comparing Liverpool, Chelsea, and Tottenham's Premier League Histories